swisstopo/swissgeol-boreholes-dataextraction/README.md

 4.2. **Run the docker image with the AWS credentials**

+You should pass AWS credentials and S3 configuration as [environment variables](#env) when starting the Docker container.

 4.2.1. **Using a `.env` file**

-Before being able to run the command below, please adapt the `.env.template` file to your needs.
-The easiest way to do this is to rename the file `.env` and to add your AWS credentials to the file.
+Adapt the `.env.template` file to your needs, by renaming the file to `.env` and adding your AWS credentials to the file.

-To run the Docker image from `Dockerfile` with the environment variables from the `.env` file:
+The values from the `.env` file are automatically loaded into your Python environment thanks to the `python-dotenv` package.

+To ensure that the valus from the `.env` file are also passed along when starting a Docker container, you can use the `--env-file` argument, for example:

 ```bash
 docker run --env-file .env -d -p 8000:8000 borehole-api
 ```

-4.2.2. **Passing the AWS credentials as Environment Variables**

-It is possible to set AWS credentials as environment variables and also pass them to the Docker image you are running.

-**Unix-based Systems (Linux/macOS)**
+4.2.2. **Defining the environment variables in your shell**

-Add the following lines to your `~/.bashrc`, `~/.bash_profile`, or `~/.zshrc` (depending on your shell):
+For example, on Unix-based systems (Linux/macOS), add the following lines to your `~/.bashrc`, `~/.bash_profile`, or `~/.zshrc` (depending on your shell):

 ```bash
 export AWS_ACCESS_KEY_ID=your_access_key_id